 PSHE & Wellbeing

 At Alma Primary, we aim to promote personal wellbeing and development through a comprehensively taught programme of Personal, Social, Health and Economic Education (PSHE) that gives children the knowledge, understanding, attitudes and practical skills to live healthy, safe, productive and fulfilled lives, both now and in the future.
-Our PSHE & Wellbeing curriculum includes Relationships and Sex Education (RSE).
+In line with Government guidance, our PSHE & Wellbeing curriculum includes Relationships and Sex Education (RSE).

 As with all statutory subjects, there is no right to withdraw from Relationships Education or Health Education or any content from the science curriculum.
 For example, this means that pupils cannot be withdrawn from lessons on the changing adolescent body.
-Parents do have the right to request that their child be withdrawn from some or all of the Sex Education delivered in Year 6 only (conception and birth) following discussions with the Headteacher and PSHE & Wellbeing Lead.
+Parents/carers do have the right to request that their child be withdrawn from some or all of the Sex Education delivered in Year 6 only (conception and birth) following discussions with the Headteacher.

 In addition to our existing provision, we are incorporating the ‘Expect Respect’ prevention toolkit – an initiative run by Women’s Aid in partnership with Yves Saint Laurent Beauty, to educate children and young people through the campaign ‘Abuse is Not Love.’
-The toolkit will enable our staff to lead sessions around healthy relationships, hold conversations about the root causes of violence and educate young people on gender-based violence.
+The toolkit enables staff to lead age-appropriate sessions around healthy relationships, hold conversations about the root causes of violence and educate young people on gender-based violence.